Periodic Reporting for period 3 - SERPENTINE (Solar EneRgetic ParticlE aNalysis plaTform for the INner hEliosphere)

 Q3: What is the role of shocks in electron acceleration in large gradual and widespread events?
 How does it relate to ion acceleration and what is its importance relative to flare acceleration?

-In the core of the SERPENTINE project are also the following technical objectives to achieve a maximal impact for exploitation of the data by the wider scientific community:
+SERPENTINE project has also the following technical objectives to achieve a maximal impact for exploitation of the data:

 T1: Produce and distribute catalogs of SEP events and in-situ shock events.